Grim Reaper

+A Mexican Santa Muerte figurine with a conventional Grim Reaper appearance.

 The Grim Reaper is a popular personification of death in Western culture in the form of a hooded skeletal figure wearing a black robe and carrying a scythe.

 Since the 14th century, European art connected each of these various physical features to death, though the name "Grim Reaper" and the artistic popularity of all the features combined emerged as late as the 19th century.
 Sometimes, particularly when winged, the character is equated with the Angel of Death.

-The scythe as an artistic symbol of death has deliberate agricultural associations since the medieval period.
+The scythe as an artistic symbol of death has deliberate agricultural associations since the medieval period due to the importance of farming and seasons.
 The tool symbolizes the removal of human souls from their bodies in huge numbers, with the analogy being to a farmer (reaper) cutting through large swaths of grain crops during harvest.
+A Grim Reaper is a soul collector, a common type of stock character in mythology, folklore, and storytelling.

 History

 The Grim Reaper is a modern blend of various medieval or older European personifications of death, with its earliest direct inputs evident in art of 14th-century Europe, mostly in connection with the Black Death (bubonic plague) pandemic then ravaging the continent.
 Romance language cultures, like in Italy and France, traditionally tend to imagine death as female, while Slavic and Germanic language cultures, including English culture, tend to imagine death as male.
 Time and the harvest were already artistically connected with death in the medieval period.